zbcumt02/Lift-Multi-label-learning-with-label-specific-features-python/README.md

-# LIFT-pytorch
+# Lift: Multi-label learning with label-specific features -Python
-Using pytorch to implement the model in the paper Lift: Multi-label learning with label-specific features
+Using pytorch to implement the model in the paper：
+## Lift: Multi-label learning with label-specific features

 with python 3.8